 Criminology, WJEC Applied Diploma

-This exciting vocational course will appeal to those who have an interest in crime and the criminal justice system and would like to gain a greater understanding of criminal behaviour.
-The course is equivalent to one A Level and can be studied alongside A Level subjects or together with other vocational courses.
+The course supports you in becoming effective, engaged and employable, equipping you for the workplace, an apprenticeship or university.
+The course is equivalent to one A Level and can be studied alongside other A Level subjects or together with other vocational courses.

 - Type of study